celloworld/giver/README.md

 ## How to use

-navigate to project directory in shell and type node app.js default port:3000 cross fingers
+navigate to project directory in shell
+`npm install` then `node app.js` default port is 3000